1. Policy Statement

 Condition 1 (Reduced Operations) is appropriate when an event has significant potential to or is already negatively impacting local area commuting, important campus services, or the efficient functioning of campus buildings and grounds.
 (See Section 3(a) below.)

-While the University remains in C1, classes are in session, most offices are open, and pedestrian and vehicular egress has been provided to permit safe navigation on campus.
+While the University remains in C1, classes may be in session, delayed, or cancelled; most offices are open; and pedestrian and vehicular egress has been provided to permit safe navigation on campus.
 Employees are encouraged to exercise caution and due diligence when traveling to and from work each day, and are expected to be available for duty.

 G. Condition 2 (C2) – Suspended Operations

 Condition 2 (Suspended Operations) is appropriate when safety risks or logistical challenges are more severe and there is a substantial interest to have a relatively limited number of individuals travel to or remain at the University.